gingerbeardman/gingerbeardman.github.io/README.md

 - To keep things more organized, add post images to **/images/posts** directory, and add page images to **/images/pages** directory.

-- The `featured` key is to mark the post as a featured post, this will add a heart icon (♥) to the postcard.
+- The `featured` key is to mark the post as a featured post, this will add a heart character (♥) to the postcard.

+- The `pinned` key is to pin the post to the top of the first page, this will add a pin character (🖈) to the postcard.

+- Recent posts (more recent than set number of seconds, default is 2 days) are marked with an exclamation character (!) on the postcard.

 - I prefer to encourage comments in a related twitter thread, so each post has an optional comments URL that can be defined.